CxGarcia/synthesis/README.md

 ## User Interface
 Here you can see the app's UI.
 It is composed of an instrument's library on the left and on the right there are panels to control your instruments and sequences.
-If you want to play with the app, please follow this link [!live-app](https://cxgarcia.com/synthesis/).
+If you want to play with the app, please follow this link <a href="https://cxgarcia.com/synthesis/" target="_blank">live-app</a>
+.

 ![synthesis-ui](https://github.com/CxGarcia/synthesis/blob/master/resources/synthesis-ui.png)